 Table 2.
 Timeline Statistics

+3.3.1.2 Timeline Visualization (Heatmaps)

-Heatmap tables (Figure 3) were created to show how many timelines (Z) have Y events, X days from the ‘origin’ (Disaster) event at the beginning of the timeline.
-We produced two sets of heatmaps; one with only negative (protest) events that occurred after the disaster, and the other had only positive (aid) events that occurred after the disaster.
+Visualizing these timelines can be confusing because a set of timelines has 3 dimensions (each timeline, each event in each timeline, and each attribute for each event) one way of visualizing these timelines is by creating Heatmap tables (Figure 1 and Figure 2) to show how many timelines (Z) have Y events, X days from the origin event at the beginning of each timeline.
+The X and Y values will have bins of 5 days or events accordingly.
+In order to make these heatmaps more insightful and simpler, rather than making one heatmap for 1-180 days and one for 1-365, only one was made for 365.
+Also, we split the events into two sets of heatmaps: one where the timelines only included the origin event and the negative (protest) GDELT events that occurred after the disaster, and the other had only the origin event and positive (aid) GDELT events that occurred after the disaster.